AlmondMilk4242/fastapi-chat-keycloak/README.md

 2. Install the dependencies with `pip install -r requirements.txt`.
 3. Run the server with `uvicorn main:app --reload`.

+## Starting a Keycloak Instance Using Docker
+1. Install [Docker](https://docs.docker.com/get-docker/) on your machine.
+2. Pull the Keycloak image by running `docker pull jboss/keycloak`.
+3. Run Keycloak in a container by running `docker run -p 8080:8080 jboss/keycloak`.
+4. Access the Keycloak Admin Console at [http://localhost:8080/auth/admin](http://localhost:8080/auth/admin).

 ## API Endpoints
 - `/threads` (POST): Create a new thread between two users.
 - `/threads` (GET): Get all threads for a user.